Kenya

 Vaccinations

-Despite contradictory information from various sources and on several websites, ALL travellers from or through Kenya DO require a yellow fever vaccination.
-The yellow fever inoculation is valid for ten years, and must be administered no later than ten days prior to departure.
-If you have any history of liver disorders please consult your physician first.
+The Yellow Fever vaccine is valid for life and must be administered no later than 10 days prior to departure.
+If you have any history of medical disorders please consult your physician first.

 Water